 FRS 105 for small companies in Ireland

 The Financial Reporting Standard applicable to small companies (FRS 105) represents the implementation of a new accounting standard.
 The accounting standard is available for small and micro-enterprises under the provisions of the Companies Act.
-The turnover of the company can be of maximum GBP 632,000 even if the sum of the employees is 10.
+The turnover of the company can be a maximum of GBP 632,000, even if the sum of the employees is 10.

-The FRS 105 has been applicable since the 1st January 2016 and represents a simplified way to conduct accounting activities and which refers to the presentation of the company’s assets and liabilities.
+The FRS 105 has been applicable since the 1st of January 2016 and represents a simplified way to conduct accounting activities, which refers to the presentation of the company’s assets and liabilities.